ConnorDonegan/connordonegan.github.io/_posts/2025-02-10-spatial-plus.markdown

 Recall that a premise of our Monte Carlo studies is that our information about SA is symmetric: all of our reasons for expecting the SA-induced error to be positive are balanced by similar reasons that would lead us to expect a negative error.
 A positive error is no more probable than a negative one.
 We leave it up to the model (the likelihood) to determine whether the observations point one way or another.
 That is the purpose for which various spatial-statistical techniques were designed in the first place: improve estimates of correlation by considering a kind of <em>data</em> that the standard techniques do not incorporate, namely the spatial arrangement of the observations.

 What kind of prior information would lead one to suppose that the SA-induced error <em>must be</em> positive (or negative)?
 If spatial+ is to be justified, it seems we need to have some kind of asymmetric prior information.
 If you know of a specific confounder that you have not controlled for, that would be reason to expect a certain bias.
-And the spatial+ procedure, like Thaden and Kneib's (2018) work, is concerned precisely with making adjustments for a missing confounder.
+The spatial+ procedure, like Thaden and Kneib's (2018) work, is concerned with making adjustments for a missing confounder.

 <p>
 The Monte Carlo studies designed by Dupont et al. and Thaden and Kneib (and others) are designed to see what happens when you ignore a confounding variable which also exhibits SA.
 They want to show that their own techniques are unbiased when there is a spatially-patterned confounder.
 Using our own notation and specific techniques, Thaden and Kneib would have us begin our Monte Carlo study by constructing the following variables: